NoxaGen/website_for_bee_apiary/README.md

 Summary:
 _____________

 This project taught me a lot.
 First of all, it's showed me what it means to use knowledge in practice.
 If I had to do another page or project - I would definitely not repeat my mistakes, I will use better solutions and improve the entire code, and I will certainly make it faster.
-I consider the project closed, currently I am waiting to be indexed by google and I will get acquainted with the analytics.
-Thank you if you survived here, it was a science and adventure for me, and for sure in the future, in addition to my full-time work as a Frontend Web Developer, I will be creating such websites as a hobby.
+I consider the project is closed, currently I am waiting to be indexed by google and I will get acquainted with the analytics.
+Thank you if you you read all the way here, it was an educative adventure for me, and for sure in the future, in addition to my full-time work as a Frontend Web Developer, I will be creating such websites as a hobby.

 Yours,
 Wiktor 'NoxaGen' Augustyniak